opensearch-project/documentation-website/_dashboards/management/query-data-source.md

 To use Query Workbench with your Amazon S3 data, follow these steps:

 1. From the OpenSearch Dashboards main menu, select **OpenSearch Plugins** > **Query Workbench**.
 2. From the **Data Sources** dropdown menu in the upper-left corner, choose your Amazon S3 data source.
 Your data begins loading the databases that are part of your data source.
-An example is shown in the following image:
+An example is shown in the following image.

      <img src="{{site.url}}{{site.baseurl}}/images/dashboards/query-workbench-S3.png" alt="Query Workbench Amazon S3 data loading UI" width="700">